Programs, Resources and Solutions

 OUR PROGRAMS AND SERVICES

 The class meets Monday through Friday, from 9:00 a.m. - 3:00 p.m.
-A.B.L.E.
-Beginnings offers training in how to use MS Word and Excel, Data Entry, Internet Navigation, Introduction to Social Media, and Keyboarding.
+ABLE Beginnings offers training in how to use MS Word and Excel, Data Entry, Internet Navigation, Introduction to Social Media, and Keyboarding.
 Those in the class will be taught how to apply on-line for jobs, type resumes and cover letters, and to prepare for interviews.

 ABLE Job and Resource Center

-This ABLE Job Resource Center program is available free to Boston Neighborhood residents and most SNAP recipients who already have working knowledge of technology, but may need or want to brush up on their existing skills.
+This ABLE Job Resource Center program is available free to Boston Neighborhood residents and most SNAP recipients who already have working knowledge of technology but may need or want to brush up on their existing skills.
 Participants should call to schedule an appointment and discuss their needs to be able to receive the appropriate available services.
 There is no set time commitment.
-The Resource Center offers a mix of computer skills training including Essential Microsoft Office workshops, assistance with optimizing resumes and cover letters for online applications, and help with job searching including the usage of social media tools such as LinkedIn, Facebook and Twitter.
+The Resource Center offers a mix of computer skills training including Essential Microsoft Office workshops, assistance with optimizing resumes and cover letters for online applications and help with job searching including the usage of social media tools such as LinkedIn, Facebook and Twitter.
 For more information contact Patrice Ball - Program Manager, ABLE Job Resource Center x136 email@example.com.

-WORKSHOP SCHEDULE and CLASS DETAILS offered through the ABLE Resource Center found here. .
+WORKSHOP SCHEDULE and CLASS DETAILS offered through the ABLE Resource Center found here.

-Medical and Healthcare Office Training
+Medical and Healthcare Office Training Program - PATH 1

 In addition, there will be training in medical office procedures and administration, as well as in customer service and communication skills.
 This program prepares participants for jobs in medical office registration/administration, such as Patient Service Coordinator, Patient Access Representative, and Medical Office Administrator.
-Students in this program are assigned to a six week internship.
+Students in this program are assigned to a six-week internship.
 Ongoing job search assistance is also provided, weekly.

-Senior Community Service Employment Program (SCSEP)
+Job Seekers 55 and Up: Senior Community Service Employment Program (SCSEP)

-This program is for unemployed job seekers 55 and older who are committed to finding a job.
+This program is for unemployed job seekers 55 and up who are committed to finding a job.
 Coverage areas include, in Massachusetts: Essex, Middlesex, Suffolk, Norfolk, and Worcester Counties and most of New Hampshire.
 Participants must meet Federal low-income guidelines.
 They will be paid training in their own community for up to 20 hours a week, get help searching for a job, and gain new work experience which can lead to unsubsidized employment.

 Job seekers are assigned to government agencies or non-profits, and intensive job search assistance and training is available.
 The goal is to find unsubsidized employment within a year.
 This is a terrific opportunity for older job seekers who have been out of work for long periods of time and need current work experience.

-The Senior Community Service Employment Program is a U.S. Department of Labor equal opportunity employer/program administered by Operation A.B.L.E and the Executive Office of Elder Affairs.
+The Senior Community Service Employment Program is a U.S. Department of Labor equal opportunity employer/program administered by Operation ABLE and the Executive Office of Elder Affairs.

 Coaching and Counseling